-To make a signal sound more natural at the moment of applying or removing compression, i.e. the signal crosses the threshold level, most compressors provide the ability for the user to adjust the attack and release times.
+These controls are used to make a signal sound more natural.
+At the moment of applying or removing compression, i.e. the signal crosses the threshold level, most compressors provide the ability for the user to adjust the attack and release times.
 In some compressors these controls are automated.
-Using the attack and release times, the application of the effect can be made less blatant and the transition smoother.
+Using the attack and release times, the effect can be made less blatant and the transition smoother.

 Attack time: How long after the signal exceeds the threshold level that compression will be applied.

 Release: How long after the signal drops below the threshold level before the gain/attenuation returns to uncompressed levels.

 Hold: A minimum time before the release phase of compression will be entered.